Are you wondering how to switch your WordPress site from one web host to another without downtime?

 Step 7: Update Your Domain

-We’ve come to the final step of switching your WordPress site from one web host to a new one.
+Well, we have come to the final step of switching your WordPress site from one web host to a new one.

 In the previous step, you added a copy of all your site files to your new host but your domain still points to your old host, so you’ll need to update your domain as well.